DURHAM CITY AUDIO TOUR

 A few years later William returned from a visit to Scotland.
 The visit was remembered because he ordered a Castle to be built to protect the city and the Cathedral [6].
 However, the story also tells of William wanting to check on the incorruptibility claim of St Cuthbert’s body.
 But on opening the tomb, he is said to have been smitten all of a sudden with a burning fever which so distracted him that he fled from the Cathedral.
 Such was his rush to flee that he did not draw rein until he had crossed the Tees - powerful stuff these old legends.

-Throughout this period revolts still took place and at one stage even the Noman Bishop William De Calais fled [10].
+Throughout this period revolts still took place and at one stage even the Norman Bishop William De Calais fled [10].
 When the Bishop was restored in 1093 the present Cathedral was begun.
 The first stage of the Cathedral was finished 10 years later, and St Cuthbert's body again found another resting place in 1104.

-The splendour of St Cuthbert's tomb was such that no other in Britain could match it for the number of jewels or pilgrims until Thomas Beckett's shrine was built at Canterbury, in the 14th century.
+The splendor of St Cuthbert's tomb was such that no other in Britain could match it for the number of jewels or pilgrims until Thomas Beckett's shrine was built at Canterbury, in the 14th century.

 It could be said that the tomb and Its majestic setting provided much of the power and wealth of that early Durham city.
 Pilgrims would descend upon Durham and catch their first glimpse of the city from afar, and upon entering the Cathedral itself were struck by the rich decorations of gold, silver and gems which decorated the tomb [6].
 Truly a sight to be remembered and retold when they returned home.